 - write with style and conviction

-- engage with literature—and the world—thoughtfully and analytically
+- engage with communications across genres and modalities, thoughtfully and analytically

 The skills you'll develop are essential in today's competitive job market and can lead to rewarding careers in communications, editing, journalism, public relations, social media, technical writing, web publishing, writing for general and specialized audiences, and many other areas.